moritzknecht/TiMeteor/README.md

 Goals of this plugin:

-* normalize the Push API on client and server to be crossplatform for iOS and Android
+* normalize the Push API on client and server for iOS and Android
 * Automatic deviceToken managment in the user accounts system
 * manage server connection state depending app pause & resume
 * Manage Push Notification Delivery